Fun to bake, delicious to eat and a great edible decoration for the tree.

 - In a large bowl combine the flour, bicarbonate of soda and the spices.

-- Melt the nuttelex, sugar and maple syrup in a pan over a low heat and stir until the sugar dissolves, then add it to the dry ingredients.
+- Melt the vegan butter, sugar and maple syrup in a pan over a low heat and stir until the sugar dissolves, then add it to the dry ingredients.
 Stir in until it forms a stiff dough, then cut it in half.

 - Transfer the paper from the baking sheets to a work surface and place a portion of the dough on each.

 - Roll out to 5mm thick, then cut out directly on the paper, leaving a 2cm gap between each.
-Save the cuttings to make more people or round ginger biscuits.
+Save the cuttings to make more folk or round ginger biscuits.